nalouie/nalouie.github.io/_pages/courses.md

 {% include base_path %}

-I have taken the following courses:
+I have taken the following courses at the University of Washington:

 Graduate Mathematics
 ---